Metro Tasmania: Launceston

 Metro also operates the Tiger Bus service under contract to the Launceston City Council.
-In the morning and afternoon peaks a commuter shuttle links the CBD with the Inveresk Park & Ride car park, while during the inter-peak period the bus alternates between three tourist-oriented routes known as the City Explorer, River Explorer and Gorge Explorer.
+In the morning and afternoon peaks a commuter shuttle links the CBD with the Inveresk park & ride car park, while during the inter-peak period the bus alternates between three tourist-oriented routes known as the City Explorer, River Explorer and Gorge Explorer.

 Burnie

 In Burnie, Metro operates within the urban area from Chasm Creek in the east to Somerset in the west, and within suburban Burnie as far south as Shorewell Park, Downlands, Havenview and Emu Heights.
 Non-urban services are provided westward to Wynyard, and eastwards to Penguin and Ulverstone.
 A new network of services developed by the Department of State Growth for Burnie, Devonport and the north-west coast was implemented on 17 January 2021, and introduced Sunday services for the first time to these centres.
-The Burnie general access routes are numbered as follows: